stinefm/relsad/docs/source/background/Loadflow/bfs.rst

 Forward sweep
 ..............

 After a backward sweep, the forward sweep is conducted.
-In the forward sweep, the buses voltage magnitude and angle are updated by utilizing the updated active and reactive power from the backward sweep.
+In the forward sweep, the bus's voltage magnitude and angle are updated by utilizing the updated active and reactive power from the backward sweep.
 Here, the voltage magnitude at bus *i* in relation to the voltage magnitude at bus *j* for iteration *k* can be calculated battery

 .. math::